The greatest glasses-wearing Tennis stars

 Former tennis player Janko Tipsarević was well-known for playing on the court with his prescription glasses.
 The Serbian’s career-high ranking was when he reached number eight in the singles rankings in 2012.
 He also won four ATP World Tour titles, as well as fifteen Challenger titles, three Futures, and one ATP doubles title.
 Tipsarević has even beaten world number one Novak Djokovic on two occasions.
 As for Grand Slams, he managed to reach the quarterfinals of the US Open in both 2011 and 2012.

 If you want to keep up-to-date with the brightest modern tennis stars and find out all the latest match news, check out Casumo Sportsbook.
 It is not just great for tennis.
-You can choose your favourite sports and leagues and tweak it to your own preferences.
-You can also catch sports action in real-time with the live mode, and find out the latest Casumo betting odds.
-Casumo sportsbook features a fantastic tool for building your own bets.

 In recent times, Hyeon Chung has become a big name in tennis.
 As an unseeded player, Chung became the first South Korean to reach a Grand Slam semi-final, at the Australian Open in 2018.

 He was also the champion of the 2017 Next Gen Finals.
 Currently, Chung is the second-highest ranked player from South Korea.
 As a child, Chung grew up with bad eyesight.
 Bizarrely, his father suggested playing tennis could improve his vision because the court’s green surface could help his focus.
 Chung was later diagnosed with astigmatism, which is why he has to wear glasses all the time, on and off the court.
 His famous glasses have named Hyeon Chung the nickname of The Professor.